bmullan/ciab-remote-desktop/README.md

 ## What is the CIAB Remote Desktop System?

+_**Although, today...
+CIAB has evolved in design beyond schools for use-cases in business, non-profits and even large wind energy plants**_ it initially was a vision to help K-12 schools.

-CIAB Remote Desktop (CIAB – Cloud-In-A-Box) was originally envisioned around 2008 after I had the opportunity from my then employer Cisco Systems to spend nearly 18 months on a Fellowship with a non-profit here in North Carolina that provides the networking connectivity (NCREN) to all of the schools in North Carolina.
+**CIAB Remote Desktop (CIAB – Cloud-In-A-Box)** was originally envisioned around 2008 after I had the opportunity from my then employer Cisco Systems to spend nearly 18 months on a Fellowship with a non-profit here in North Carolina that provides the networking connectivity (NCREN) to all of the schools in North Carolina.

 At the time, cloud computing was just beginning and Amazon's AWS was practically the only game in town.
 Having used AWS myself quite a bit by that time I tried to investigate how “cloud” could be used by K-12 schools as a possible low cost solution to the problems they faced such as: